mudassir444/Restraunt-front-end-website/README.md

 🌐 **Responsive and Accessible:** The trio of HTML, CSS, and JS ensures that CodeBite Eats is not only visually appealing but also responsive across devices.
 Accessibility features are incorporated, making our website a welcoming space for everyone.

 Indulge your senses at CodeBite Eats, where HTML, CSS, and JS collaborate to serve up a front-end experience that's as delightful as the dishes we offer.
-Bon appétit!"
+Bon appétit!